bassam-h20/minesweeper-game/README.md

 2. 8x8
 3. 10x10
 * The user then enters the number of the row, then column, then 'F' or 'O' to either flag or open the cell as shown in the screenshot below
-* Per Minesweeper rules, the cell selected by the user will display the amount of mines in a 1-cell proximity around it (in this case 1).
+* Per Minesweeper rules, the cell selected by the user will display the amount of mines in a 1-cell proximity around it in all directions (in this case 1).

 ![first_prompt](./user_prompt.png)
 <hr>